OVK-CyberSec/42-NetPractice/README.md

 - Click **Check again** to verify your configuration.
 - Click **Get my config** to download the configuration file for that level.
 - Once a level is validated, click **Next level** to proceed.
-> ⚠️ Always export your configuration with **Get my config** before moving to the next level.

 ### Submission